marwansallam88/Clock-CNC/README.md

-# Clock-CNC
+## How To Run
-Open CLOCK.MPF file using a cnc software like WinNC Adjust the offsets in the software according to offsets.PNG file Run the program and see the finished product which is Roman Clock
+1. Open CLOCK.MPF file using a cnc software like WinNC
+2. Adjust the offsets in the software according to offsets.PNG file
+3. Run the program and see the finished product which is Roman Clock